AndyBengel/mpss-modules/README.md

 Intel MPSS Kernel Modules
 ===============================

-This repository contains patched Intel MPSS modules 3.6.1 to work with more recent Linux Kernels.
+This repository contains patched Intel MPSS modules 3.6.8 to work with more recent Linux Kernels.
 Currently it is only tested on:

-* Ubuntu 14.10 with Linux 4.2.0 and gcc 5.2.1
+* Ubuntu 18.04 with Linux 4.15.0 and gcc 7.5.0

-It should work on any distributions with Kernel version 4.2.0.

 Requirements
 ------------

 Before building the kernel modules, make sure you have all tools necessary to build the Linux Kernel (e.g., GCC, Make, etc.) and the kernel source or headers.
-On Ubuntu 14.10, should be enough to have the following packages
+On Ubuntu 18.04, should be enough to have the following packages
 installed:

 * build-essential